 Let's go back to space

-As a last example let's go back to the situation that the Mars Climater Orbiter rocket mentioned in the article exploded:
+As the last example let's go back to the situation where the Mars Climate Orbiter rocket mentioned in the article exploded:

 The rocket was developed by two teams from different countries using different metric systems.
 The example below is a simplified scenario.